 5. Implement or Execute

-Implement or execute – a mistake many businesses make is that they want to see the ROI (return on investment) before they have even created the innovative product or service.
+Implement or execute – a mistake many businesses make is that they want to see the ROI (return on investment) before they have even created an innovative product or service.
 “Show us the money!
 Show us the ROI!” they scream.
 These sorts of businesses make fatal innovation errors.
 Rather, create first and then work out the ROI.

-Here you do all the usual stuff for building a business case, including actually creating the ‘real’ version of the innovation, materials, and operations, think about marketing and distribution, sales and service, logistics, costing, the business model and so on.
+Here you do all the usual stuff for building a business case, including actually creating the ‘real’ version of the innovation, materials, and operations, think about marketing and distribution, sales and service, logistics, costing, the business model, and so on.

 6. The Embedding of Design Thinking

-Embed design thinking by ensuring political, symbolic, cultural and human capital: the final point I will leave you with is the importance of embedding design thinking as a sustainable part of your business or organization.
+Embed design thinking by ensuring political, symbolic, cultural, and human capital: the final point I will leave you with is the importance of embedding design thinking as a sustainable part of your business or organization.
 To do this you need to ensure the following forms of capital are in place:

 Political capital: political capital refers to how decisions are made in the organization, how they are made, who has voice and power, and who does not.
 Many organizations, even massive ones, where design thinking teams or departments have been implemented, really struggle.

 The existing culture of how things are done often prevails.
 Indeed, when I talk to leaders in organizations I explain how difficult change is.
 Using design thinking in a business can be like throwing a stone in a vat of black molasses.
 You see the stone go in, there is a small indentation and ripple, and then it is consumed.
-The molasses then settles looking like nothing ever touched it.
+The molasses then settle looking like nothing ever touched it.